 the U.S. There is no formally approved grading standard used consistently

 throughout the essential oil industry.

-When it comes to therapeutic grade oils, quality is implied rather than assured.
+When it comes to therapeutic grade oils, essential oil quality is implied rather than assured.

 To ensure you are getting good essential oil quality that is consistent batch to batch, look for clinical grade oils.